Teenager dies after taking drugs at Leeds Festival

 Early enquiries have indicated that he took the drugs immediately before collapsing.

+Hayley Briggs said: “It was right outside the guest area and the guy just looked in a very bad way.

+“He was being cradled by one of the first aiders before the ambulance arrived.”

-Two 17-year-olds, also from the Greater Manchester area have been arrested on suspicion of drugs offences and are currently in custody.
+Two 17-year-old boys have been arrested in the Greater Manchester area on suspicion of drugs offences and are currently in custody.

 A report will be sent to the Coroner in due course.